This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-- Non-stick performance depends on seasoning; food may stick until the pan is well-seasoned
+- Non-stick performance requires deliberate seasoning; food may stick until layers build up

 Key Features